lightbend/config/README.md

 When concatenating values into a string, leading and trailing whitespace is stripped but whitespace between values is kept.

-Unquoted strings also support substitutions of course:
+Quoted or unquoted strings can also concatenate with substitutions of course:

     tasks-url : ${base-url}/tasks
+    tasks-url : ${base-url}"tasks:colon-must-be-quoted"

+Note: the `${}` syntax must be outside the quotes!

 A concatenation can refer to earlier values of the same field: